 Be a Pioneer

 Our Pioneer Program is designed for girls who are either unable to find a troop or simply prefer to operate as an individual.
-Parents act as their daughter’s leader and are invited to join our Parent/Leader Forum for support and ideas.
-The girls can connect with other members around the country through the Girls’ Forum.
+Parents act as their daughter’s leader and are invited to join our Facebook Forum for support and ideas.

 Are you a Patriot?